virtual-vehicle/databeam/README.md

 Project Lead: Peter Sammer - peter.sammer@v2c2.at

+This repository contains only public open-source components: [https://github.com/virtual-vehicle/databeam](https://github.com/virtual-vehicle/databeam)

-We gladly offer support, custom installations and extensions for test-benches, experiments and more.
+We gladly offer support, custom installations and extensions for devices, test-benches, experiments and more.

+Many devices are already supported like NI, Digilent, etc. - contact for details.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>